greg-pedder/DockerMoodle/README.md

 == NOTES ==

-* STACK breaks PHPUnit testing - see, https://github.com/maths/moodle-qtype_stack/issues/729 (a define line is needed)
+* STACK breaks PHPUnit testing - see, https://github.com/maths/moodle-qtype_stack/issues/729 (a define line is needed).
+* This repo can and should be branched and updated to match the version of Moodle you wish to run.
+* The version of PHP, Nginx, Redis and MariaDB used will need to be suitable for the environment also.